histopath

 Pulmonary Host Defense

 Despite the intimate contact between the lung and the external environment that occurs with each breath, the intrapulmonary airways are normally free of infection and inflammation.
 A well-orchestrated mucosal immune system contributes to this remarkable state of affairs.
 We are interested in host-pathogen interactions, defense mechanisms, and epithelial responses to bacteria and viruses.
-We are investigating how respiratory viral infections may contribute to the genesis of cystic fibrosis lung disease.
-Additional studies are investigating interactions between airway epithelia and specific pathogens (RSV, influenza, PIV, SARS, MERS, SARS-2 coronaviruses, others).
+We are investigating how respiratory viral infections may contribute to the onset and progression of lung disease.
+Our interests include the interactions between airway epithelia and specific pathogens (RSV, influenza, PIV, SARS, MERS, SARS-2 coronaviruses, others).